Jamessks/holiday_requests/README.md

 username: employee1
 password: password
 ```
-These users and credentials and their respective roles and permissions have been set by default during the db import
+These users' credentials and their respective roles and permissions have been set by default during the db import.

-Other than that the project is doing what is expected as per the requirements.

 **Employee Journey**